bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 * The README file is the landing page for the repository and should
 contain: (1) a one-sentence description of what the code is doing. and (2) instrutions on how to run it.
-Imagine yourself looking at this project 10 years from now, the README will come to the rescue.
+Totally fine to keep it minimal, but anyone shoud be able to run your code after  looking at your README.

 * A brief report showcasing your project, containing:
 	* (1) images of your guard and visible polygon in various positions.
 There isn't a required number of images, include what you consider a representative sample.